 Achievements as an international player

 At the Commonwealth Games Delhi 2010, Ashwini and Jwala won women’s doubles gold.
-Ashwini was also part of the silver medal winning mixed team event.
+Ashwini was also part of the silver medal winning the mixed team event.

 In 2011, Ashwini and Jwala created history by winning India’s first ever World Championship medal.
 The duo won bronze.